FennicOculus/Pathfinding-Algorithms/README.md

 # Pathfinding-Algorithms
-Implementation of some pathfinding algorithms
+Implementation of some pathfinding algorithms using Python